 Generation CashBack was first developed in response to young people's views.
-Theirs' and youth workers' on-going feedback has helped the consortium to learn and refine the approach into Phase 6.
-We ran a series of surveys and focus groups with over 40 young people in 2022 prior to submitting our Phase 6 application.
+Theirs' and youth workers' on-going feedback has helped the consortium to learn and refine the approach throughout Phase 6, having already run as part of previous phases.
+This means an even bigger focus on leading in the community and empowering young people to play their part: